koelslaw/documentation/topics/rocknsm2-4-0/RHEL/sensordeploy.md

     if it returns 0 then it has been properly disabled

 #### Sync the Clocks across all machines
-Due to the nature of virtual machines we have to keep the VMs and Baremetal equipment in sync.
-To this we set the sensor as the authority for time for the rest of the kit.
-We do this for a couple of reasons the biggest being that its is where the time-based data is generated from zeek(Bro), FSF, and Suricata.
-Aligning the rest of the stack along this guideline keeps us from writing events in the future. all events should be written in UTC to help with response across timezones.
+Due to the nature of virtual machines, we have to keep the VMs and Baremetal equipment in sync.
+To this, we set the sensor as the authority for time for the rest of the kit.
+We do this for a couple of reasons, the biggest being that it is where the time-based data is generated from Zeek(Bro), FSF, and Suricata.
+Aligning the rest of the stack along this guideline keeps us from writing events in the future.
+All events should be written in UTC to help with the response across timezones.
 This is done via chrony.

-- If you have any time-based services running turn them off.
-Otherwise continue if this a new installation as we have not deployed ROCK yet.
+- If you have any time-based services that are running, turn them off.
+Otherwise, continue if this a new installation as we have not deployed ROCK yet.

 - If not already installed then install chrony
 ```